Yoti Identity Verification within the UK Digital Identity and Attribute Trust Framework (UKDIATF)

 Other companies’ use of your personal information

 We will put your data into a report and send that report to our client.
-Our client is the entity who requested that you undergo Yoti’s Identity Verification.
+Our client is the organisation who requested that you undergo Yoti’s Identity Verification.
 The form of the report is dictated by the DBS or UK Home Office requirements for DBS, Right to Work and Right to Rent.
+You should contact the HR vetting company or employer that requested you complete the check for any questions about your results.

-If we need to use a credit reference agency to verify your address or other part of your identity then we simply send the relevant details to the credit reference agency or fraud prevention database and use the response in our identity verification.
+If we need to use a credit reference agency or other third party to verify your address or other part of your identity then we send the relevant details to the relevant provider and use the response in our report to Yoti clients.

 Fraud Bodies

-If we suspect you are committing identity fraud or a criminal offence when using Yoti’s Identity Verification, we may have to share a copy of your information with the appropriate authorities.
+As part of the check we will also conduct fraud checks.
+In some cases, for example where we suspect you are committing identity fraud or a criminal offence, we will share a copy of your information with the appropriate authorities.

 Law Enforcement of other official body

-We may have a legal obligation to share the information if we receive a court or similar legal order ordering us to disclose it.
+We will have a legal obligation to share the information if we receive a court or similar legal order ordering us to disclose it.

 Security and data location